kevin-fang/high-throughput-febio/INSTALL.md

 To set the specs on each machine, modify `/etc/condor/condor_config.local` with the following settings (by default the machine will evenly divide its RAM among its CPUS and create a machine on HTCondor for each):

+If you wish to limit the resources to give to Condor, you must follow this section.

 Define slot types like so:
 `SLOT_TYPE_<NUM> = cpus=<number of cpus>, ram=<amount of ram>, disk=<amount of disk space>`